A Lizard in a Woman's Skin: Dog scene

 The film is known for a scene in which Carol opens the door to a room filled with dogs that are apparently being experimented on.
 The dogs are cut open with their hearts and guts still pulsating.
 The scene was so graphic and realistic that several crew members were forced to testify in court to disprove the accusation that real dogs were used in the film.
 Carlo Rambaldi, a special effects artist, saved Fulci from a two-year prison sentence by presenting the fake dog props in court to a seemingly unconvinced judiciary.
-This was the first time in film history that an effects artist had to prove his work was not real in a court of law.